 Open sourcing Design by Consensus: Makerspaces

 We are delighted that through the recent adaptation of the Design by Consensus workshops on Makerspaces, we have created a series of resources that can be easily taken up, used by others and adapted.
 Through the Makerspaces research, we witnessed those taking part in an initial workshop quickly and easily stepping into facilitation roles at a subsequent workshop.
-Tongji University has taken up the resources for use with their students, and a workshop resource kit will soon be made available to others through the Fostering Creative Citizens research project and on The Glass-House website.
+Tongji University has taken up the resources for use with their students.

 Over the years, we have used the Design by Consensus workshop within communities, with design and regeneration professionals, students, researchers and policymakers.
 It has been adapted for use in urban and rural contexts, exploring different types of building and spaces, and has even been used as a framework for helping multiple research partners co-design a collaborative action research project.